alvaro20dam/alvaro20dam.github.io/_posts/2025-06-03-cinema-analysis.md

 ### The Financial Balancing Act – Projecting Ticket Revenue Impact

 As we edge closer to setting a price for our annual subscription, one of the most critical questions we must answer is: how will this new product affect our core ticket revenue?
 Will we gain more from new subscribers than we might lose from converting existing high-spenders?
-This next piece of our SQL puzzle is designed to give us that crucial insight, calculating what I've termed `impacto_entradas` – the projected impact on ticket revenue for each customer segment.
+This next piece of our SQL puzzle is designed to give us that crucial insight, calculating what I've termed `tickets_impact` – the projected impact on ticket revenue for each customer segment.

 ```sql
 SET @P = 400.0; -- Our potential subscription price/segmentation threshold